etienne86/oc_p05_open_food_facts/README.md

 **En français ?** Suivez les indications du fichier LISEZMOI.md.

+Pre-requisites:
-Pre-requisite: mysql has to be installed on your computer, with a 'root' user already set up.
+* MySQL has to be installed on your computer, with a 'root' user already set up.
+* Please execute these lines of SQL code in MySQL terminal, logged as 'root':

+    -- create a user
+    CREATE USER 'pur_guest'@'localhost'; -- password is useless -- create the database pur_beurre_05
+    CREATE DATABASE pur_beurre_05 CHARACTER SET 'utf8mb4';
+    USE pur_beurre_05;
+    -- assign rights to this user on the database GRANT ALL PRIVILEGES ON pur_beurre_05.* TO 'pur_guest'@'localhost';

 Please follow the next steps:
 * Open your terminal (Linux and MacOS) or Windows PowerShell (Windows).